metomi/rose/sphinx/cheat-sheet.rst

 Cheat Sheet
 ===========

-This page outlines how to perform suite operations for "pure" :term:`cylc suites <Cylc suite>` (*the Cylc way*) and those using :term:`Rose suite configurations <rose suite configuration>` (*the Rose way*).
+This page outlines how to perform suite operations for "pure" :term:`Cylc suites <Cylc suite>` (*the Cylc way*) and those using :term:`Rose suite configurations <rose suite configuration>` (*the Rose way*).